4.5 CST Transfer and Final Review

 - Day 7: Verify official test logistics and finish the framework map.

-- Day 6: Review your two weakest competencies and make a missed-question log.
+- Day 6: Review your two weakest competencies and start a missed-question log.

 - Day 5: Complete timed selected-response practice by domain.